Calendar Icon

 Share on Social Media

-This fact sheet reviews U.S. historical experimentation and existing technologies relevant to co-orbital ASAT capabilities, despite the absence of an acknowledged operational program.
-It outlines past tests and current technical capacity that could, if reoriented, support future co-orbital ASAT development.
+This fact sheet reviews U.S. historical experimentation and existing space technology capabilities relevant to co-orbital ASAT (anti-satellite) systems, despite the absence of an acknowledged operational counterspace program.
+It outlines past tests and current technical capacity that could, if reoriented, support future co-orbital ASAT development and broader space security objectives.

 Key topics include:

-• Project SAINT (1960–1962): An early USAF “satellite inspector” project that aimed to develop close-approach vehicles—potentially with onboard kill mechanisms—but was cancelled before launch due to budget and political constraints.
+Project SAINT (1960–1962): An early USAF “satellite inspector” project that aimed to develop close-approach vehicles—potentially with onboard kill mechanisms—but was cancelled before launch due to budget and political constraints, highlighting early developments in space technology and counterspace concepts.

-• Delta 180 Experiment (1986): The only confirmed U.S. co-orbital intercept test, part of the Strategic Defense Initiative (SDI).
+Delta 180 Experiment (1986): The only confirmed U.S. co-orbital intercept test, part of the Strategic Defense Initiative (SDI).
 A modified Delta 2 launch vehicle successfully intercepted a target in low Earth orbit at 3 km/s.
-The test created debris, though all fragments reentered within seven months.
+The test created orbital debris, though all fragments reentered within seven months, illustrating early challenges in space debris management and space security.

-• GSSAP satellites (active): Perform close inspections and SSA in GEO.
+GSSAP satellites (active): Perform close inspections and space situational awareness in GEO, supporting ongoing space security operations.

-• Golden Dome Missile Defense Initiative (2025): Launched by executive order from President Trump, the program envisions a space-based interceptor layer.
-Although intended for missile defense, such systems could also enable a latent co-orbital ASAT capability, depending on design and policy choices.
+Golden Dome Missile Defense Initiative (2025): Launched by executive order, the program envisions a space-based interceptor layer.
+Although intended for missile defense, such systems could also enable a latent co-orbital ASAT capability, depending on design, space policy, and governance decisions.

-The fact sheet emphasizes that while the U.S. does not currently deploy or acknowledge co-orbital ASAT systems, its technical readiness—from SSA infrastructure to proximity operations—would allow it to develop and field such systems relatively quickly if desired.
+The fact sheet emphasizes that while the U.S. does not currently deploy or acknowledge co-orbital ASAT systems, its technical readiness—from space situational awareness infrastructure to proximity operations—would allow it to develop and field such counterspace capabilities relatively quickly if desired.

 Space Situational Awareness